tpkelly/gaming-the-system/game_over/README.md

 ### Marriott Hotel

 Another from 2011, the Marriott Hotel group wanted to expand its workforce and hire 50,000 new employees.
-To do this, they created "My Marriott Hotel"; a Facebook Game similar to Farmville and Restaurant City.
+To do this, they created "My Marriott Hotel"; a Facebook game similar to Farmville and Restaurant City.
 Players were tasked with overseeing every aspect of the hotel, starting in the kitchen.

 ![My Marriott Hotel](../images/my-marriott.jpg)